KellyLTran/Mental-Maze/README.md

 ## What’s next for Mental Maze
 If we had more time, we could develop this game more by adding more mobs that represent different mental illnesses such as depression, bipolar disorder, etc., which would lead to more stages that a player can experience and complete.
 Each stage could have certain fitting themes, unique mob attacks, and more.
 We could implement more animations, a way to track and display player statistics, and a smoother, more complex combat style with a way for players to kill mobs too.
 Overall, this was a wonderful experience that taught us many valuable lessons and will prepare us well for our future ambitions.

-We built this project with Godot script and the Godot open-source game engine.